 One at a time, crack the eggs into the side of the bowl and beat them lightly with a fork.
 Of course, you can beat them in a separate small bowl and then add them but I'm all about saving some dishes. 😀

-Add the salt, pepper, oregano, and both breadcrumbs.
+Add the salt, pepper, oregano, both breadcrumbs, Parmesan, parsley and spices.
 Mix well into the meat along with the eggs.

 Add the warm water and mix gently with both hands making sure to incorporate all the water.
 It will feel like it won't mix together but it will eventually!